awsdocs/aws-kms-developer-guide/doc_source/symm-asymm-choose.md

 + RSA\_3072
 + RSA\_4096

 RSA key specs differ by the length of the RSA key in bits\.
 The RSA key spec that you choose might be determined by your security standards or the requirements of your task\.
 In general, use the largest key that is practical and affordable for your task\.
 CMKs with different RSA key specs are priced differently and are subject to different request quotas\.
 For information about AWS KMS pricing, see [AWS Key Management Service Pricing](https://aws.amazon.com/kms/pricing/)\.
-For information about request quotas, see [Request Quotas](requests-per-second.md)\.
+For information about request quotas, see [Request quotas](requests-per-second.md)\.

-#### RSA Key Specs For Encryption and Decryption<a name="key-spec-rsa-encryption"></a>
+#### RSA key specs for encryption and decryption<a name="key-spec-rsa-encryption"></a>

 When an RSA asymmetric CMK is used for encryption and decryption, you encrypt with the public key and decrypt with the private key\.
 When you call the `Encrypt` operation in AWS KMS for an RSA CMK, AWS KMS uses the public key in the RSA key pair and the encryption algorithm you specify to encrypt your data\.
 To decrypt the ciphertext, call the `Decrypt` operation and specify the same CMK and encryption algorithm\.
 AWS KMS then uses the private key in the RSA key pair to decrypt your data\.